holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/06_problem_set_day/lesson_plan.md

     - Why wheaties?
         - Long running check to make sure your Python is improving
         - Learning a "language" is hard, so need nightly practice
+        - Choose which one suits your level: structured or unstructured
 - Start homework

 ### Homework